Formulation and calibration of CATKE, a one-equation parameterization for microscale ocean mixing: Open Research Section

 \section{Open Research Section}

-This work relied on the open source software LESbrary.jl \cite{LESbrary.jl} and Oceananigans.jl \cite{OceananigansJOSS} to run LES, Oceananigans.jl to run calibration simulations, and ParameterEstimocean.jl \cite{ParameterEstimocean.jl} and EnsembleKalmanProcesses.jl \cite{EnsembleKalmanProcesses.jl} for the Ensemble Kalman Inversion.
+This work relied on the open-source software LESbrary.jl \cite{LESbrary.jl} and Oceananigans.jl \cite{OceananigansJOSS} to run the LES, Oceananigans.jl to run calibration simulations, and ParameterEstimocean.jl \cite{ParameterEstimocean.jl} and EnsembleKalmanProcesses.jl \cite{EnsembleKalmanProcesses.jl} for the Ensemble Kalman Inversion.
 Visualizations were made using Makie.jl \cite{Makie.jl}.
-Scripts for performing the calibration and running the exhibition cases in section~\ref{exhibition} are available at \url{https://github.com/glwagner/SingleColumnModelCalibration.jl}.
+Scripts for performing the calibration are available at the GitHub repository \href{https://github.com/glwagner/SingleColumnModelCalibration.jl}{\texttt{github.com/glwagner/SingleColumnModelCalibration.jl}}.

-\acknowledgments Our work is supported by the generosity of Eric and Wendy Schmidt by recommendation of the Schmidt Futures program and by the National Science Foundation grant AGS-1835576.
-N.C.C.~is supported by the Australian Research Council DECRA Fellowship DE210100749.
+\acknowledgments This project is supported by Schmidt Sciences, LLC and by the National Science Foundation grant AGS-1835576.
+N.C.C.~is additionally supported by the Australian Research Council under DECRA Fellowship DE210100749 and the Center of Excellence for the Weather of the 21st Century CE230100012.
+Without implying their endorsement, we would also like to acknowledge stimulating and useful conversations with Bruno Deremble, Alex Legay, Qing Li, Brodie Pearson, Brandon Reichl, Roger Samelson, and Bill Young.